Affiliate links on Android Authority may earn us a commission. Learn more.

 Up until now, every TicWatch has been powered by Qualcomm’s Snapdragon Wear 2100 SoC.
-This now three-year-old chip was superseded by the Snapdragon 3100 in 2018 and, despite a painfully slow adoption rate, several Wear OS watches with the processor have boasted improvements to performance and, crucially, battery efficiency.
+This now three-year-old chip was superseded by the Snapdragon 3100 in 2018.
+Despite a painfully slow adoption rate, several Wear OS watches with the processor have boasted improvements to performance and, crucially, battery efficiency.

 The TicWatch Pro 4G/LTE still uses the Snapdragon Wear 2100.

-As ridiculous as it is that a device with “Pro” in the name runs on ancient hardware, the TicWatch Pro’s general performance is surprisingly good.
+As ridiculous as it is that a device with “Pro” in the name runs on outdated hardware, the TicWatch Pro’s general performance is surprisingly good.
 Whereas Wear OS products often suffer from egregious amounts of lag and stutter, flicking around the new TicWatch Pro’s UI is silky smooth.
-Things get a little more choppy using third party apps, but this is undoubtedly the smoothest Wear OS experience Mobvoi has crafted to date.
+Things get a little more choppy using third-party apps, but this is undoubtedly the smoothest Wear OS experience Mobvoi has crafted to date.

 How can a so-called Pro smartwatch run on a three-year-old SoC?